mahlenmorris/VCVRack/README.md

 ### RESET
-Whenever a "RESET" is executed, it immediately stops processing this sample, and on the next sample each block (see Multithreading, below) will start from scratch.
+Whenever a "RESET" is executed, it immediately stops processing this sample, and on the next sample each block (see Multitasking, below) will start from scratch.
 It does NOT change any variable values.
 This is very similar to the state when you've just typed a character into the editing window and the code compiles correctly, with one exception; recompiling the code makes start() become true, but RESET does NOT make start() become true.